 Everything you buy usually ends up getting to your store as a consumer thanks to truckers, that truck.

-They're not going to take less pay, and the more per mile that they're paying is going to be another tax on you, along with the corporate tax that will be passed on to you, along with a near doubling of the capital gains tax.
+They're not going to take less pay, and the more per mile that they're paying is going to be another tax on you, along with the corporate tax that will be passed on to you, along with the near doubling of the capital gains tax.

 That also will likely impact every American.